Tuition Payment Options

 The only way federal student aid funds can be used to pay for “non-institutional charges” is to obtain your written authorization to pay those charges.
 This form will allow Cashiers & Student Accounts to apply your federal financial aid to your non-institutional charges.

-For payments that are to be made by another party (VA, voc rehab, employer, etc.), please contact Cashiers & Student Accounts at 620-341-5340.
+For payments that are to be made by another party (VA, Dept for Children and Families, employer, etc.), please contact Cashiers & Student Accounts at 620-341-5340.

 For questions concerning payment options, contact Cashiers & Student Accounts at 620-341-5135.